JustiSoft/ibkr-historical-data-downloader/README.md

 ### Connection Issues
 - Ensure TWS or IB Gateway is running
 - Check that API connections are enabled in TWS settings
-- Verify the correct port number (default 7497 for paper trading)
+- Verify the port number matches between your code (line 61) and TWS/Gateway settings
 - Make sure no other applications are using the same client ID

 ### Data Issues